Research

 Economics project measuring food insecurity among military veterans, using newly crafted data from the PSID to causally measure the impact of military enlistment on food insecurity outcomes.

-Market Interventions in a Large-Scale Virtual Economy (2022), joint with Peter Xenopoulos, Claudio Silva (NYU)
+Market Interventions in a Large-Scale Virtual Economy (2022, with Peter Xenopoulos, Claudio Silva at NYU).

 Study of large market interventions in an online multiplayer game’s economy, and the causal effects on market activity.
-Combines insights from applied econometrics and data science in the study of virtual games.
+Combines insights from applied economics and data science in the study of virtual games.